superlooper615/little-otter/README.md

     - Implement frequent environment security posture evaluation

-    - Implement Zero-trust model in the organization as a whole
+    - Implement Zero-trust model in the whole organization

     - Seraperate of duty.
 Not one should have "god" power in the environment

-    -